Ivory42/Drones/README.md

 ### Flying Drones
   - Flying drones move in the direction the camera is facing
   - Cannot fly below specific speeds
-  - More agile than other drones
+  - Use this movement for jet-like drones

+### Helo Drones
+  - Hovering drones that can fly and move in any direction
+  - Movement input controls drone movement
+  - Use this movement for helicopters

 ### Hover Drones
-  - Hover drones can fly and move in any direction
+  - Hovering drones that stay at ground level
   - Movement input controls drone movement
-  - More combat oriented
+  - USe this movement for hovercraft

 ### Ground Drones (WIP)
   - Drones limited to ground movement